2005 United Kingdom general election: Results

-The Liberal Democrats claimed that their continued gradual increase in seats and percentage vote showed they were in a position to make further gains from both parties.
-They pointed in particular to the fact that they were now in second place in roughly one hundred and ninety constituencies and that having had net losses to Labour in the 1992 general election and having not taken a single seat off Labour in 1997, they had held their gains off Labour from the 2001 general election and had actually made further gains from them.
-The Liberal Democrats also managed to take three seats from the Conservatives, one notable victory being that of Tim Farron over Tim Collins in Westmorland and Lonsdale, through the use of a "decapitation strategy", which targeted senior Tories.

-The Liberal Democrats increased their percentage of the vote by 3.7%, the Conservatives by 0.6%, and Labour's dropped by 5.4%.
+The Liberal Democrats claimed that their continued increase in seats and percentage vote share over the past several elections showed they were in a position to make further gains from both parties.
+They pointed in particular to the fact that they were now in second place in roughly one hundred and ninety constituencies and that, after having suffered a net loss to Labour in the 1992 general election and having not taken a single seat off Labour in 1997, they had in this election built on their gains off Labour from the 2001 election.
+The Liberal Democrats also managed to take three seats from the Conservatives, one notable victory being that of Tim Farron over Tim Collins in Westmorland and Lonsdale, through the use of a 'decapitation strategy' which targeted senior Tories.
+The party increased their percentage of the vote by 3.7% nationwide.

-The UK media interpreted the results as an indicator of a breakdown in trust in the government, and especially in Blair.

 Meanwhile, the Scottish National Party improved its position in Scotland, regaining the Western Isles and Dundee East from Labour, having lost both seats in 1987.
-In Wales Plaid Cymru failed to gain any seats and lost Ceredigion to the Liberal Democrats.
+In Wales, Plaid Cymru failed to gain any seats and lost Ceredigion to the Liberal Democrats.
 In Northern Ireland the Ulster Unionists were all but wiped out, only keeping North Down, with leader David Trimble losing his seat in Upper Bann.
-For the first time the DUP became the biggest party in Northern Ireland.
+For the first time, the DUP became the biggest party in Northern Ireland.

 It was the first general election since 1929 in which no party received more than ten million votes.
-It was the most "three-cornered" election since 1923, though the Liberal Democrats failed to match the higher national votes of the SDP–Liberal Alliance in the 1980s either in absolute or percentage terms.
-The total combined vote for Labour, the Conservatives and the Liberal Democrats proved to be the lowest main three-party vote since 1922.
+It was the most 'three-cornered' election since 1923, though the Liberal Democrats failed to match the higher national votes of the SDP–Liberal Alliance in the 1980s.
+In fact, the total combined vote for Labour, the Conservatives and the Liberal Democrats proved to be the lowest main three-party vote since 1922.